geosolutions-it/MapStore2/docs/developer-guide/database-setup.md

 - PostgreSQL
 - Oracle

 MapStore uses an H2 in-memory DB as default DBMS for persist the data.
-This configuration is usefull for develop, test and evaluate the project but it is obviously NOT RECOMMENDED for production usage.
+This configuration is usefull for develop, test and evaluate the project but it is obviously NOT RECOMMENDED for production usage; moreover the H2 DB cannot be used for the integration with GeoServer.

 In the following guide you will learn how to configure MapStore to use an external database.